-The doctor might recommend an actigraph or a sleeping diary and one Actigraph to identify the irregular sleep-wake disorder.
-The asleep log is the duration of your sleep and how often you slept during an agreed-upon time.
+The doctor might recommend an actigraph or a sleeping diary Actigraph to identify the irregular sleep-wake disorder.
+The length of sleep is the duration of your sleep and how often you slept during an agreed-upon time.

 An actigraph is a gadget that resembles a watch and records your sleep-wake cycles.

 These devices will monitor your sleep patterns for at least seven days.
 A physician will be looking at a minimum of three nights of sleep and awakening within 24 hours before making an assessment.

 There's no one-stop solution for the sleep-wake disorder that causes irregularity.
 However, various treatments and lifestyle modifications can help.
 Here are some helpful tips: